pachoyan/bashExamples/command-ls/README.md

    -  `..` represents the parent directory (It is also created automatically with the directory)

    - `.file1.txt` is a hidden file  starts with dot (`.`)

+### ls -A

+It is a shortening of `ls --almost-all` which does the same.
+List directory contents and list hidden files  but it doesn't list `.` and `..`.

+- Output:

+  `directory .file1.txt file1.txt file2.txt`

+### ls -l --author

+It goes with `-l` command and list the author of each file.

+- Output: